-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

 With more than $6 trillion of investments under management and influence in boardrooms of nearly 1,800 companies, what BlackRock says carries big weight across the corporate and political world.
 But that weight only hits home if BlackRock follows through and presses for a response to climate change in boardrooms.

-Among its specific pledges, BlackRock said it will divest from companies deriving 25 percent or more of their revenue from thermal coal, and press companies to make climate and sustainability disclosures aligned with Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-related Financial Disclosures (TCFD).
+Among its specific pledges, BlackRock said it would divest from companies deriving 25 percent or more of their revenue from thermal coal, and push companies to make climate and sustainability disclosures aligned with Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-related Financial Disclosures (TCFD).

-Nine months later, is BlackRock following through?
+So, nine months later, is BlackRock following through?

-The short answer is yes, even if it has not moved fast or far enough for climate activists.
-In the first half of 2020, more than 50 companies felt BlackRock’s wrath over their lack of progress on climate change, including Chevron, ExxonMobile and German utility Uniper.
+The short answer is yes, or at least it is starting to, even if it has not moved fast or far enough for climate activists.
+In the first half of 2020, more than 50 companies felt BlackRock’s disapproval over their lack of progress on climate change — including Chevron, ExxonMobile and German utility Uniper.

 A spokesperson for BlackRock tells GTM that another 191 have "been put on watch" and can expect pushback in the boardroom in 2021.